akkrishn-in/Web-API/README.md

 # Web-API
-This be a repo having different Web APIs
+This is a repo having different Web APIs that are written in C# with .Net Core